-Dr. Dockrill
+Dockrill

-PSYCHOLOGY 632.1 or 632.2 THEORIES OF MENTAL DEVELOPMENT
+632.1 (.2) PSYCHOLOGICAL THEORIES OF MENTAL DEVELOPMENT

-Prerequisite: minimally, Edu 502.2 - Psychology of Education or equivalent, or permission of the professor.
+Prerequisite: minimally, Edu 502.2 or equivalent, or permission of instructor.

 A course dealing with the main theories in the fields of intellectual, emotional, social and moral development.
-The application of these theories to school and community situations will be examined, with particular emphasis on Piaget's ideas on intellectual development, and their relevance to curriculum studies.
+The application of these theories to school and community situations will be examined, with particular emphasis on Piaget's ideas on intellectual development and their relevance to curriculum studies.